 Will I have to pay the apprenticeship levy?

-The Government is to introduce an apprentice levy on large employers to fund apprenticeships from 2017.
-The definition of "large" has yet to be established but it is likely to be firms with 250 or more employees.
 It's part of the Government's commitment to deliver three million apprenticeships in this Parliament - a 35% increase over the 2.2 million apprenticeships delivered in the last Parliament.

 - Why your business should hire an apprentice